US expels Russian diplomats and issues sanctions over SolarWinds hacking attack | DW | 15.04.2021

 The sanctions represent the first retaliatory action announced against the Kremlin for last year's hacking attack, which has been called the "SolarWinds" breach.

-The measures include sanctions on six Russian companies that are alleged to have support the country's cyber activities.
+The measures include sanctions on six Russian companies that are alleged to have aided the country's cyber activities.

 A further 32 individuals and entities are accused of attempting to interfere in last year's presidential election, including by spreading disinformation.